Can I Come Along

 Are you a list maker?
 Do you, like me, love the feeling of crossing off the jobs you’ve completed?
 Often we compartmentalize the things that need to be handled in a day.
 Do the wash.
 Go to the bank.
 Play with the children.
 Does your list include partnering in ministry with your children?
 Stay with me for a moment while I explain.

-It seems normal to think that once our children are no longer small, the busy task-oriented life is behind us and we can relax more and maybe even have time for ourselves.
-Funny, though, at least in my life, the Lord hasn’t seemed to agree.
+It seems normal to think that once our children are no longer small, the busy, task-oriented life is behind us, and we can relax more and maybe even have time for ourselves.
+The funny thing is though, at least in my life, the Lord hasn’t seemed to agree.
 When my teenagers were still at home, I was offered a position to develop a large summer children’s program to serve young families who were vacationing and studying God’s Word.
-I really wanted to help young families learn more about Scripture but I would need to hire and lead 30 teens and college students to help me.
+I really wanted to help young families learn more about Scripture, but I would need to hire and lead 30 teens and college students to help me.
 First order of business – how does my husband feel about this challenge?
 As usual, he was supportive.
 Then, how do our children feel about this?
 I realized that if I made it sound like fun, they would ask, “Can I come, too?”
 I hoped that allowing them to partner with me in service would help them understand and embrace serving others.
 I hired our two youngest children and we had a fun-filled, exhausting summer.
-(As always, God already had this plan in mind and all four of our children are in service related jobs today).
+(As always, God already had this plan in mind, and all four of our children are in service related jobs today).

 Such intentional inclusion does take a little time.
 This goal requires creativity and thought.
 Will it work to include the grandchildren?
 Can we accomplish the task if I involve them?
-Will it benefit others and will these children understand what we are doing.
+Will it benefit others and will these children understand what we are doing?
 Will they see the mercy, the service?
-Will they understand this is important because Jesus commands us to love others as He has loved us; to serve others?
+Will they understand this is important because Jesus commands us to love others as He has loved us and to serve others?

 Yesterday we made cookies together for a neighbor who is battling cancer.
-A few weeks ago I bought child-size rakes and we raked the leaves so that PopPop, after a long day at work, would only have to mow the lawn and not have the additional chore of cleaning out the flower beds.
-Often joining with your church (which has more resources than we do) will provide opportunities for mercy ministry; to serve.
-Recently my granddaughter and I attended an auction where young children were auctioning off their beautifully framed art work.
+A few weeks ago, I bought child-size rakes and we raked the leaves so that PopPop, after a long day at work, would only have to mow the lawn and not have the additional chore of cleaning out the flower beds.
+Often joining with your church (which has more resources than we do) will provide opportunities for mercy ministry and to serve.
+Recently my granddaughter and I attended an auction, where young children were auctioning off their beautifully framed art work.
 The money raised was to be used to buy art supplies for children in shelters.

-In my busy world it is delightful to me to be able to serve others and still savor the precious moments with my young grandchildren.
+In my busy world, it is delightful to me to be able to serve others, and still savor the precious moments with my young grandchildren.
 I don’t think they realize that time with Grammie is also teaching them about mercy ministry.
-But It’s frosting on the cake to see them love to minister and serve and to ask, “Can I come, too?”
+But it’s frosting on the cake to see them love to minister and serve and to hear them ask, “Can I come, too?”

 Written by: Sherry Bitler